 Life in the sun

-One frustration of expat life in the sun and Cyprus loving generally is the difficulty and/or cost of watching favourite UK TV abroad programmes.
+One frustration of expat life in the sun and Cyprus living generally is the difficulty and/or cost of watching favourite UK TV abroad programmes.
 We don't actually watch much telly, but we are rugby and cycling fanatics and love to see live rugby games like the Six Nations or the Rugby World Cup.

 There's no need to use a bank for your international money transfer anymore.
 I just used Wise, formerly Transferwise, to send money from my UK GBP Sterling account into my Cyprus Euro account.
 It only took a few minutes to set up and the money arrived in my Cyprus account within 36 hours.
 I got a great exchange rate and the fee was less than 0.5% of the total amount.
 Amazing!

 Tip: If you want to try Transfer Wise, a company you can trust backed by Virgin boss Richard Branson, then you can make a transfer for FREE by using this special FREE MONEY TRANSFER INVITATION.

 Related Pages to Cyprus Living: